g-male/darin-portfolio/content/capturing/product/haunted-starbucks-collection.md

 postyear: "2024"
 contentdesc: product
 ---
 Model e-commerce shoot, and editing for Haunted Starbucks.

-Shot at the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.